learnbyexample/learn_gnused/README.md

 # CLI text processing with GNU sed

-Example based guide to mastering GNU sed.
+Learn GNU sed with hundreds of examples and exercises.
 Visit https://youtu.be/nvKyKoeiZD8 for a short video about the book.

 <p align="center"><img src="./images/sed_ls.png" alt="CLI text processing with GNU sed ebook cover image" /></p>

-The book also includes exercises to test your understanding, which are presented together as a single file in this repo — [Exercises.md](./exercises/Exercises.md)
+The book also includes exercises to test your understanding, which are presented together as a single file in this repo — [Exercises.md](./exercises/Exercises.md).

 For solutions to the exercises, see [Exercise_solutions.md](./exercises/Exercise_solutions.md).